SpyglassMC/Spyglass/README.md

 All the references of the same symbol in the whole workspace will be renamed.

 **WARNING**: your input can be accidentally corrupted by using this feature.
 Use it at your own risk.
+You can use the Rename Preview operation provided by VSCode to make sure that nothing is broken before actually renaming.

 ![rename-objective](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/rename-objective.gif)